Tune in for Love: Plot

-In 1997, the bakery has closed.
-Mi-soo meets with a college counselor and confides she didn't get a job at any of the big companies.
-He tells her she has two options: a temporary gig working for a popular radio show or a stable job at newsletter editor company.
-She decides the latter.
-She visits Eun-ja, who is now working at a noodle shop, and shares the good news with her.
+In 1997, the bakery has closed and Mi-soo now works as a newspaper editor.
+Eun-ja is now working at a noodle shop.
 Meanwhile, Hyun-woo is working as a furniture mover.
-After his shift, his coworker asks if Hyun-woo can escort his elderly mother home and Hyun-woo obliges.
-As he is escorting the old woman home, Mi-soo stops by the old bakery.
-Hyun-woo notices Mi-soo and tells her to wait for him there.
-She agrees and Hyun-woo returns, both engaging in small talk.
-The two reconnect and Mi-soo asks if he wants to visit Eun-ja's noodle shop the next day.
-Hyun-woo tells her about his military service which begins tomorrow and offers to walk her home.
-When they arrive at Mi-soo's apartment, the two spend time together in her apartment and eventually, Hyun-woo stays the night.
-Mi-soo admits on the day he left, she waited for him to return and Hyun-woo tells her that he wanted to return, but his probation was revoked due to the bar fight.
+After his shift, his coworker asks if Hyun-woo can escort his elderly mother home.
+As he is escorting the old woman home, he notices Mi-soo stopping by the old bakery.
+They spend time together in her apartment.
+Mi-soo admits on the day he left, she waited for him to return and Hyun-woo tells her that he wanted to return, but his probation was revoked for fighting at the bar.

-In the morning, Mi-soo wakes up before him and signs him up for an email account.
-She gives it to him as he departs and tells him to keep in contact with her this way.
-The two share a brief and awkward kiss before heading off in their separate direction.
-Later that night, Mi-soo realizes that she forgot to give him the password to the email, which was her code to the apartment.
+In the morning, Mi-soo wakes up before him and signs him up an email account.
+She tells him to keep in contact with her this way as he departs for military service.
+Mi-soo realizes that she forgot to give him the password to the email, which was her code to the apartment.